dcat-admin/docs/en/2.x/theme.md

 ![]({{public}}/assets/img/users-dark-2.jpg)

+<a name="color"></a>
 ### PHP Color Management

-As a daily development we can not do without the use of color, `Dcat Admin` has a built-in color management module, this feature can easily switch with the theme, let the page color and theme color to adapt!
+`Dcat Admin` has a built-in color management module, which can be easily used with the theme switching function.
+Make the page color fit the theme color!

 Commonly used colors can be easily obtained through the `Dcat\Admin\Admin::color()` service (see [Color Tables and Styles](theme.md#Color Tables and Styles)).